Mute124/Techstorm-Engine/docs/overview.md

 The Application is responsible for loading the engine and handling the project, as seen below.

 ![Game Engine Application Flow Chart](flowchart.png "Techstorm's high level flow chart")

+### File System Architecture {#file-system-architecture}

+---

+**The design of the file system is complex and it is highly encouraged that this is read very carefully. **

+As of now, the file system works by recursively searching the "game" folder in the root directory (Techstorm-v5).
+The folder will contain the "assets" and "data" sub-directories, wherein you will put assets and data files.

 ### Graphics Architecture {#graphics-architecture}